-An approximately 6 foot high slopes graded at about 10H:1V (Horizontal:Vertical) followed by 2 building pads for the home and pool house followed by a series of 5 tiers of rockery walls about 4 feet tall per tier and separated by 6 feet measured from wall face to wall face.
-Above the rockery walls the slope continues to the edge of the property at a grade of about 2.5H:1V (Horizontal:Vertical).
-The overall change in elevation is about 145 feet across the site.
-To simulate the load imposed on the slope by the proposed home, a load of 1,500 psf was modeled over the proposed building areas.
-In addition, a phreatic surface was included in our analyses to account for encountered groundwater.
+An approximately 10 foot high slopes graded at about 3H:1V (Horizontal:Vertical) followed by 3 building pads for the home followed by a 25-foot high slope graded at about 2.5H:1V (Horizontal:Vertical).
+The overall change in elevation is about 67 feet across the site.
+To simulate the load imposed on the slope by the proposed home, a load of 1,500 psf was modeled over the proposed building area.
+In addition, a phreatic surface was included in our analyses to account for potential perched groundwater.

 Typically, the required minimum factors of safety are 1.5 for static conditions and 1.0 for seismic (pseudostatic) conditions.
-The results of our analyses indicate that the proposed slope configurations and rockery walls analyzed will meet both these requirements provided our recommendations are followed (see Figures 8 and 9).
+The results of our analyses indicate that the proposed slope configurations and rockery walls analyzed will meet both these requirements provided our recommendations are followed (see Figures 5 and 6).

 Slope movements or even failure can occur if the slope soils are undermined or become saturated.
-Groundwater was encountered during the course of our field investigation as shallow as 12.5 feet below existing site grades.
-Further saturation of the slope soils can adversely affect the stability of the slope.
+Groundwater was not encountered during the course of our field investigation however seasonal perched groundwater conditions may develop above the shallow bedrock encountered at the site.
+Saturation of the slope soils can adversely affect the stability of the slope.
 Measures must be implemented to reduce the potential for saturation of the soils at the site.
 Surface drainage at the bottom and top of the slope should be directed to prevent ponding at the toe or crest of the slope.
 Subdrains must be constructed behind the rockery walls as discussed below.
-Additionally, cut-off drains on the slope above the home, above the pool house, and above the rockery walls are recommended to reduce the potential for infiltration of surface water at the site, as discussed further in Section 5.8, Subdrains.
+Additionally, a cut-off drain on the slope above the home is recommended to reduce the potential for infiltration of surface water at the site, as discussed further in Section 5.8, Subdrains.
 Landscape irrigation on this and surrounding areas may also create additional seasonal groundwater fluctuations.
 The limitations of landscape irrigation at the site are discussed further in Section 5.9, Site Irrigation.
 The property owner and the owner's representatives should be made aware of the risks should these or other conditions occur that could saturate or erode/undermine the slope soils.